telecter/cmd-launcher/README.md

 > mainly because this launcher does not yet support installing native libraries.

 ### Online Mode
-:warning: **Online mode will not work right now** due to issues with Microsoft Azure.

 Without any options, the launcher will automatically attempt to use online mode.
 As part of Microsoft's OAuth2 flow, the default web browser will be opened to complete the authentication.